-- 9. Actual annual harvests compared to projected annual harvests of timber and non-timber forest products (Criterion 5.2); and - 10.
-Economic viability of The Organization (as required by Indicator 5.5.1).
-(Add IGI 8.2.1 and Annex G) - 8.2.3 Systems are in place to obtain up-to-date monitoring information identifying significant changes in environmental conditions caused by forest management activities, including (where applicable): - 1.
-The maintenance and/or enhancement of ecosystem services (Criterion 5.1) (when The Organization makes FSC promotional claims regarding the provision of ecosystem services, or receives payment for the provision of ecosystem services); - 2.
-Species at risk and their habitats (Criterion 6.4); - 3.
-Naturally occurring native species and plant communities (Criterion 6.6); - 4.
-Water bodies, riparian zones, water quality and quantity (Criterion 6.7); - 5.
-Forest types and age classes (Criterion 6.8); and - 6.
-Conversion of natural forest to plantations or conversion to non-forest cover (Criterion 6.9). - (Adapt IGI 8.2.2 and Annex G) - 8.3 The Organization shall analyze the results of monitoring and evaluation and feed the outcomes of this analysis back into the planning process.
-(C8.4 P&C V4) - 8.3.1 The results of monitoring are incorporated into relevant procedures and/or the management plan through periodic updates.
-(Adapt IGI 8.3.1) - 8.3.2 If monitoring results show inconsistencies with the FSC Standard, then management objectives, verifiable targets and/or management activities are revised.
-(Adapt IGI 8.3.2) - 8.4 The Organization shall make publicly available a summary of the results of monitoring free of charge, excluding confidential information.
-(C8.5 P&C V4) - 8.4.1 Monitoring results covered in Indicators 8.2.1, 8.2.2 and 8.2.3 are made publicly available on request, at no cost in a format comprehensible to stakeholders and excluding confidential information.
-For group certification, monitoring results can be provided at the group level.
-(Adapt IGI 8.4.1)
+9. Actual annual harvests compared to projected annual harvests of timber and non-timber forest products (Criterion 5.2); and

+10. Economic viability\ of The Organization\ (as required by Indicator 5.5.1).

+- 8.2.3 Systems are in place to obtain up-to-date monitoring information identifying significant\ changes in environmental conditions caused by forest management activities\, including (where applicable): - 1.
+The maintenance and/or enhancement of ecosystem services\ (Criterion 5.1) (when The Organization\ makes FSC promotional claims regarding the provision of ecosystem services\, or receives payment for the provision of ecosystem services\); - 2.
+Species at risk\ and their habitats\ (Criterion 6.4); - 3.
+Naturally occurring native species\ and plant communities (Criterion 6.6); - 4.
+Water bodies\, riparian zones\, water quality and quantity (Criterion 6.7); - 5.
+Forest types\ and age classes (Criterion 6.8); and - 6.
+Conversion of natural forest\ to plantations\(Criterion 6.10) or conversion to non-forest cover (Criterion 6.9). - 8.3 The Organization\ shall analyze the results of monitoring and evaluation and feed the outcomes of this analysis back into the planning process.
+(C8.4 P&C V4)